 We then look at total mortgage originations, which nets out the impact of the contraction in bank portfolio lending with the shift to PLS.
-The coefficient on county beta is just -11% and is statistically insignificant.
+The coefficient on county beta is just -11%and is statistically insignificant (-2% at the 95th versus 5th percentile).
 Thus, total lending growth did not differ significantly between exposed and unexposed counties, despite their large differences in bank portfolio lending growth.
 This is explained by the shift to PLS, which filled the gap created by the contraction in bank portfolio lending.
 We thus find that Fed tightening had only a modest impact, if any, on total mortgage lending.
 Instead, it accelerated the shift to PLS, which increased the fragility of the mortgage market.

 As a final exercise, we replicate our analysis of the housing boom period during the most recent Fed tightening cycle from 2014 to 2017.
-We find very similar results: bank portfolio lending declines and the PLS share of the market increases in high- versus low-beta counties.
-The impact on PLS is smaller than during the housing boom, consistent with the view that tighter regulation decreased the availability of PLS funding.
-Nevertheless, our results suggest that monetary policy continues to influence the composition of mortgage lending, making it an important consideration going forward.
+We find a similar pattern: bank portfolio lending declines and the PLS share of mortgage originations increases in high-beta counties compared to low-beta counties.
+However, the shift to PLS is smaller than during the housing boom, consistent with tighter regulation decreasing the availability of PLS funding after the 2008 crisis.